The popular Lake Dunstan trail lives up to expectations

 From Cornish Point, some riders will continue on along the new Lake Dunstan Trail into the dramatic Cromwell Gorge, where the track winds around sheer rockfaces and over lake inlets on impressively engineered platforms and bridges rising above the lake to Clyde.
 For those riders who wish to avoid the more demanding section through the gorge, there will be an optional drive to Clyde and ride all or part of the easier river trail to Alexandra or explore the small historic town.

-You will all meet again in Clyde, settle into your comfortable accommodation and enjoy your first group dinner in the early evening.
+You will all meet again in Clyde, settle into your comfortable accommodation, enjoy a winery visit and have your first group dinner in the early evening.

 • 26.1 - 34.2 miles